 - 6.6.
 Group health benefits shall be continued for the duration of an FMLA leave.
-If the BUFM goes into an unpaid status, arrangements must be made by the BUFM to continue the employee's contribution towards insurance coverage.
-Upon return, a BUFM shall be restored to his or her original or an equivalent position with equivalent pay, benefits and other employment terms. - 6.7.
+If the BUFM goes into an unpaid status, arrangements must be made by the BUFM to continue the BUFM's contribution towards insurance coverage.
+Upon return, a BUFM shall be restored to the original or an equivalent position with equivalent pay, benefits and other employment terms. - 6.7.
 A "rolling" twelve (12) month period, measured retrospectively from the date a BUFM uses any FMLA leave, shall be used to determine the "twelve(12) month period" in which the twelve (12) weeks of FMLA leave entitlement occurs. - 6.8.
 FMLA leave may be used on a continuous basis.
 It may also be used on an intermittent basis, or as a reduced work schedule as provided by law.
-Application for FMLA is made to the Office of Human Resources, who shall review and approve FMLA requests. - 6.9.
+Application for FMLA is made to the OHR, who shall review and approve FMLA requests. - 6.9.
 When intermittent or reduced work schedule leave is foreseeable due to planned medical treatment, the BUFM must make reasonable efforts to schedule the treatment so as not to unduly disrupt the University's operation.
 The University may temporarily transfer the BUFM to an alternative position for which the member is qualified, if it better accommodates these recurring periods of leave. - 6.10.
-Nothing in this section shall be deemed to create any additional benefits, rights, or entitlements to BUFMs beyond those provided by the provisions of the FMLA or applicable law of the state of Ohio, except to the extent that the provisions in this Section extend to same sex domestic partners.
-For the purpose of implementing this FMLA policy, the definitions and provisions of the FMLA in effect at that time shall be followed when necessary to ensure compliance with the law. - 6.11.
-For questions or further information about the FMLA, BUFMs may contact the Office of Human Resources, which shall maintain a written explanation regarding the current provisions of the applicable laws and regulations.
+Nothing in this section shall be deemed to create any additional benefits, rights, or entitlements to BUFMs beyond those provided by the provisions of the FMLA or applicable law of the state of Ohio.
+For the purpose of implementing this FMLA policy, the definitions and provisions of the FMLA in effect at that time shall be followed when necessary to ensure compliance with the law.

+6.11.
+For questions or further information about the FMLA, BUFMs may contact the OHR, which shall maintain a written explanation regarding the current provisions of the applicable laws and regulations.